 Apprentice Hours In 2017 and 2019, the Legislature threatened to require apprentice hours of up to 15% on public works construction projects.
 NCA lobbied successfully for more reasonable and attainable requirements.
-Legislation passed in 2019 setting apprentice requirements at 10% (horizontal) and 3% (vertical).
+Legislation passed in 2019 setting apprentice requirements at 10% (vertical) and 3% (horizontal).
 NCA remained opposed the final version of the bill and continues to work with the labor commissioner and Legislature on this issue.

 Highway Construction In 2019, NDOT requested a bill that would have established a 5% retention on highway projects in lieu of the current $50,000.
 NCA opposed this change, and working with NDOT and other stakeholders, the proposed 5% was cut in half to 2.5%.